mem48/geocompr/main.md

 `st_intersects()` returns `TRUE` for the second feature in the object `p` even though it just touches the polygon `a`.
 This is because *intersects* is a catch-all topological operation that covers any type of spatial relation.
+There are many other topological operations that you can use, some of which we'll demonstrate below.
 The opposite of `st_intersects()` is `st_disjoint()`, which returns only objects that do not spatially relate in any way to the selecting object: